Ceiling fans recalled after reports that blades became detached during use, hitting people and damaging property

-About 182,000 ceiling fans sold at Home Depot are being recalled after customers reported that the blades became detached while the fan was in use.
+More than 190,000 ceiling fans sold at Home Depot are being recalled after reports that the blades fell off while spinning, hitting people and causing property damage.

+The Hampton Bay Mara indoor and outdoor ceiling fans were sold this year between April and October at Home Depot stores and on its website.
+About 182,000 of them were sold in the U.S. and 8,800 were sold in Canada.
+They cost about $150.

-The distributor, King of Fans, received 47 reports of the blade detaching from the fan, including two reports of the fan blade hitting a person and four reports of the blade causing property damage.
+The U.S. Consumer Product Safety Commission said it received 47 reports of the blades falling off, two reports of people being hit by them and four reports of the blades causing property damage.

-The Hampton Bay 54-inch Mara Indoor/Outdoor Ceiling Fan was exclusively sold out Home Depot from April 2020 through October 2020 for about $150.
+Owners of the fans should stop using them immediately and inspect them for blades aren't secure or have a gap between them and the base of the fan, the CPSC said.

+King of Fans, which makes the ceiling fans, published a video on its website with instructions on how to inspect the fan.
+The company said it will replace any of the faulty ceiling fans for free.

 People who purchased the fan should immediately stop using it and follow the instructions here.